TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 5/1 John 5.8.md

 ---

-For there are three who bear witness, the Spirit, and the water, and the blood: and the three agree in one.
+the Spirit, the water, and the blood; and the three agree as one.